 Buy Your Train Tickets At The Train Station

-The train and the overnight train is a great way to get around Vietnam.
+Using the train to get around Vietnam especially the overnight train is a great way to get around Vietnam.
 It’s also a great chance to see the Vietnamese countryside.

 If you buy your train tickets online or from an agent even your hotel, it can cost double the price.
 As they charge a substantial service fee.
 This also applies to bus tickets bought online or from an agent.

 For train tickets, they do tend to sell out days in advance, so don’t go to the train station with no ticket expecting to hop on the next train.

 Go to the train a day or two before your plan to and get a ticket.
 Even when your first day of arrival, buy the train ticket.